 X-rays will demonstrate the associated underlying foot injury, but will not be able to specifically diagnose the compartment syndrome.

-Compartment pressure monitoring can be used to diagnose compartment syndrome.
+Diagnosis is usually made after an accurate clinical evaluation combined with compartmental pressure monitoring.
 Pressure monitoring that demonstrates pressures within the compartment that are less than 20-25 mm of mercury less than the lowest aspect of the blood pressure (diastolic pressure) is suggestive of compartment syndrome.

 Specific treatment for compartment syndrome is controversial.
 The muscles of the foot are small.
 It is always difficult to know the extent to which they are involved.
-If compartment syndrome does result in muscle death over time, the resulting sequelae will be significant clawing of the lesser toes, pain, and dysfunction in the foot.
+If compartment syndrome does result in muscle death overtime, the resulting sequelae will be significant clawing of the lesser toes, and possibly pain and dysfunction in the foot.

-If compartment syndrome is diagnosed, surgical release is often indicated.
+If compartment syndrome is diagnosed, surgical release may be required.
 This involves opening up the various compartments of the foot through a series of 3 or 4 incisions (2 on the top, 1 on the side as necessary) to release the swollen compartments (Figure 2).
-Releasing the strong fibrous tissue that makes up the muscle compartments will allow blood to flow to the compartment.
-This will preserve the muscle tissue, provided the compartments are released in a timely manner.
+Releasing the strong fibrous tissue that encases the muscle compartments on time will allow blood to flow to the compartment to maintain the tissue circulation and oxygenation.
 However, it is relatively common for compartment syndrome of the foot to develop without being identified.
 If this does occur, then over time the toes will become clawed.
 In severe cases the foot may be dysfunctional if widespread death of the muscles of the foot has occurred.

 Figure 2: Incisions on the top (dorsum) of the foot used to release these muscle compartments of the foot.